induktio/thinker/Readme.md

 Installation
 ------------
-1. Extract the files to game folder.
+1. Extract the files to Alpha Centauri game folder.
 2. Check the changelog for release notes.
 3. Change configuration from thinker.ini or just use the defaults.
 4. Start the game from terranx_mod.exe